evenmn/avbmc/docs/tutorial/forcefield.rst

 Dealing with forcefield-object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since everything is threated as objects under the hood, it is also possible to deal with the raw objects:
+Since everything is treated as objects under the hood, it is also possible to deal with the raw objects:

 .. code-block:: python